algernon/madness/resources/pages/about/for-recruiters/index.markdown

 title: List of conditions and preferences, for recruiters
 ---

-Since every once in a while - at an increasing frequency - recruiters find me with all kinds of offers and opportunities.
+Every once in a while - at an increasing frequency - recruiters find me with all kinds of offers and opportunities.
 Most of these make no sense, and with only a little bit of research, they wouldn't even been sent.
-Now, I know that research is hard, especially when there are so many places to look for information, so just below, I'll put together a list of conditions, for recruiters.
+Now, I know that research is hard, especially when there are so many places to look for information.
+So just below, I'll put together a list of conditions, for recruiters.
 If **all** of them are met, we can talk.
 If any of them is not, there is no point in mailing me, you'll just get pointed to this page.

 * I have been a Debian Developer since 2001, I intend to continue doing that, keep all my current roles, and perhaps even find other ways I can volunteer my free time to Debian.
-I'm not willing to sacrifice this
+I'm not willing to sacrifice this.
 * I live in Hungary, and I am not willing to relocate.
 Periodic visits to HQ and remote work is, of course, acceptable.
 The reasons why I am unwilling to move are, in no particular order: